TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/universal-data-graph/concepts/arguments.md

     - /universal-data-graph/data-sources/graphql
 ---

-Looking back at the example from the "Field Mappings", you might be asking yourself how to use the "id" argument from the GraphQL query to make the correct REST API call to the user service.
+Looking back at the example from the "Field Mappings", you might wonder how to use the "id" argument from the GraphQL query to make the correct REST API call to the user service.

 Here's the schema again: